HappySphingolipid/Chess-Club-Website/README.md

 - Weekly tournaments on [Lichess.org](https://lichess.org/) with a leaderboard
 - Online intra-school tournaments (with schools like Sunny High and Oxford)
-- We had our first general meeting on 9/25/2020
+- We had our first general meeting on 9/25/2020 but stay tuned for the next one!
-- Stay tuned until then

 ## How to Get Involved
 - join our google classroom - code: 7CCHC71